MBA Part Time Cohort (MBAP)

 MBAP 404.
 Managing People and Organizations.
 3 Units.

 Examines the behavioral sciences relevant to the effective management of people and the effective design of human resources system, structure and policies.
 Topics include leadership, change management, motivation and pay systems, team dynamics, staffing, decision making, organizational communications, employee participation, performance appraisal, conflict management, negotiation, work design, organizational design, and organizations culture.
 A variety of methods, including experiential and interactive learning methods, are used to study these topics.
-Prereq: This course is for students in the Part-time Cohort MBA Program.
+Prereq: Students enrolled in the Part-time MBA or online MBA programs.

 MBAP 404H.
 Managing People and Organizations.
 3 Units.